 26. God, who has given the world to men in common, has also given them reason to make use of it to the best advantage of life and convenience.
 The earth and everything in it is given to men for the support and comfort of their existence.
-All the fruits it naturally produces and animals that it feeds, as produced by the spontaneous hand of nature, belong to mankind in common; nobody has a basic right - a private right that excludes the rest of mankind - over any of them as they are in their natural state.
+All the fruits it naturally produces and animals that it feeds, as produced by the spontaneous hand of nature, belong to mankind in common; nobody has a basic right-a private right that excludes the rest of mankind-over any of them as they are in their natural state.
 But they were given for the use of men; and before they can be useful or beneficial to any particular man there must be some way for a particular man to appropriate them [= 'come to own them'].
-The wild Indians $\cdot$ in north America don't have fences or boundaries, and are still joint tenants of their territory; but if any one of them is to get any benefit from fruit or venison, the food in question must be his - and his (i.e. a part of him) in such a way that no-one else retains any right to it.
+The wild Indians ·in north America· don't have fences or boundaries, and are still joint tenants \cdot of their territory \cdot ; but if any one of them is to get any benefit from fruit or venison, the food in question must be his-and his (i.e. a part of him) in such a way that no-one else retains any right to it.
+[The last clause of that is puzzling.
+Does Locke mean that the Indian can't directly get benefit from the venison except by eating it?
+That seems to be the only way to make sense of 'part of him'; but it doesn't fit well with the paragraph as a whole.]

-27. Though •men as a whole own the earth and all inferior creatures, every • individual man owns his own person; this is something that nobody else has any right to.
+27. Though •men as a whole own the earth and all inferior creatures, every •·individual· man has a property in his own person [= 'owns himself]; this is something that nobody else has any right to.
 The labour of his body and the work of his hands, we may say, are strictly his.
 So when he takes something from the state that nature has provided and left it in, he mixes his labour with it, thus joining to it something that is his own; and in that way he makes it his property.
-He has removed the item from the common state that nature has placed it in, and through this labour the item has had annexed to it something that excludes the common right of other men: for this labour is unquestionably the property of the labourer, so no other man can have a right to anything the labour is joined to - at least where there is enough, and as good, left in common for others.
+He has removed the item from the common state that nature has placed it in, and through this labour the item has had annexed to it something that excludes the common right of other men: for this labour is unquestionably the property of the labourer, so no other man can have a right to anything the labour is joined to-at least where there is enough, and as good, left in common for others.
+[Note Locke's statement that every man 'has a property in his own person'.
+He often says that the whole point of political structures is to protect 'property'; which might be sordidly mercantile if he weren't talking about the protection not just of man's physical possessions but also of his life and liberty.]